 - Illinois public schools reported using corporal punishment on a total of 202 students, 80.2% of whom were “English language learners,” or children enrolled in programs to learn English.

-8. Familiarize yourself with the research on corporal punishment at schools and in homes.
+8. Familiarize yourself with academic research on corporal punishment at schools and in homes.

 Gershoff points journalists toward a large and growing body of research on the short- and long-term consequences of corporal punishment at home and in schools.
 It’s important they know what scholars have learned to date and which questions remain unanswered.